AmineDjeghri/awesome-os-setup/README.md

 - Home automation (Home Assistant)
 - TV setup (Google TV + Stremio)

-The image above is a screenshot of a WSL Ubuntu terminal in Windows 11.
-The top bar is an app called GlazeWM (a tiling window manager) that lets you organize windows and adjust their layout on the fly using keyboard-driven commands.
+The image above is the app that runs on your terminal, it supports multiple OSes (Windows, Linux, macOS, WSL2) and can be used with a mouse to click on the buttons.
 You can follow this repository to get a similar setup on Windows 11, Linux, macOS, or a hybrid workflow (Windows + WSL).